 To ensure flight safety, the drone is equipped with a collision avoidance system.
 Its stabilized camera with 30x zoom allows you to observe objects in detail, and optional equipment expands its capabilities for firefighting and rescue operations.

-Unique system for protecting industrial facilities from UAVs developed by NTI engineers
+A unique system for protecting industrial facilities from UAVs has been developed by NTI engineers

-Rossiya Airlines inspected the SSJ-100 aircraft for structural defects
+Rossiya Airlines examined the SSJ-100 aircraft for structural defects